-Utilize Sound, Timely Research and Data to Guide Marketing Decisions will work closely with ITI, DC and ITAC to obtain the latest visitor statistics and industry research to ensure decisions are based on the most recent research data.
+Utilize Sound, Timely Research and Data to Guide Marketing Decisions

+To ensure NWT Tourism is achieving the best ROI from marketing efforts, it is imperative decisions are made based on sound and timely research.
+NWT Tourism will work closely with ITI, DC and ITAC to obtain the latest visitor statistics and industry research to ensure decisions are based on the most recent research data.
 NWT Tourism will also continue to establish Key Performance Indicators (KPIs) for all marketing activities and report on these KPIs on an ongoing basis in order to adjust marketing efforts where required.
-A primary focus will be to ensure the use of first-party data (mainly postal codes) and to encourage all visitor information centers throughout the NWT to collect data digitally so that it can be shared with NWT Tourism as well as industry partners in real-time where possible.
+A primary focus will be to ensure the use of first-party data and to encourage all visitor information centers throughout the NWT to collect data digitally so that it can be shared with NWT Tourism as well as industry partners in real-time where possible.